fredhopp/CoTracker-Nuke/README.md

 ### Using the Interface

-1. **Upload Video**: Click "Upload Video" and select your video file (.mp4, .mov, .avi, .mkv)
+1. **📹 Upload Video**: Click "📁 Upload Video File" and select your video file (.mp4, .mov, .avi, .mkv)

-2. **Set Grid Size**: Adjust the slider to control how many points CoTracker will track (5-50 points)
+2. **🎬 Set Image Sequence Start Frame**: Configure the frame number where your image sequence starts in Nuke (default: 1001)

+3. **🎯 Set Reference Frame**: Use the frame slider and preview to choose your tracking reference frame

+4. **🎨 Optional Mask Drawing**: Draw on the reference frame to restrict tracking to specific areas (white areas = tracked)

+5. **🚀 Process Video**:
+   - Adjust grid size (5-100 points) to control tracking density
-3. **Process Video**: Click "Process Video" to run CoTracker and automatically select corner points
+   - Click "🚀 Process Video" to run CoTracker

-4. **Preview Results**: Double check that the mask and reference have been correctly considered.

-5. **Export to Nuke**:
-   - Enter a filename for your Nuke script
+   - Preview the tracking results in the generated video

+6. **📤 Generate Tracker Node**:
+   - Use the default path or click "📂 Browse" to choose a custom location
+   - Click "📤 Generate Tracker Node as .nk" to create the Nuke file
-   - Click "Export to Nuke" to generate the .nk file
+   - Click "📋 Copy .nk Path to Clipboard" to copy the file path for easy import

 ### Importing into Nuke

 1. **Open Nuke** and create a new composition

-2. **Import the script**:
+2. **Import the Tracker4 node**:
-   - File → Import → Select your generated .nk file
+   - Use the copied path: File → Open → Paste (`Ctrl+V`) the file path
    - Or drag and drop the .nk file into Nuke
+   - The Tracker4 node will load with all tracking data and proper coordinate transformation

 ## How It Works